JBHighHair/pg_timetable_gui/README.md

 The source code has been compiled and tested for the following environments:
 - Windows 11 \ Windows Server 2019
 - Fedora Workstation 43

+## Requirements
+Working pg_timetable scheduler version 6.2.0 and above running on PostgreSQL.

+DLLs are required to run the binary especially libpq.dll

+These DLLs can be found in the pgAdmin 4 installation typically under the path C:\Program Files\pgAdmin 4\runtime\

+- libcrypto-3-x64.dll
+- libEGL.dll
+- libGLESv2.dll
+- libiconv-2.dll
+- libintl-8.dll
+- liblz4.dll
+- libpq.dll
+- libssl-3-x64.dll
+- libzstd.dll

+Copy these DLLs to the same location as the compiled pg_timetable_gui binary.

 ## Support
 Description of chain and task properties can be found here https://cybertec-postgresql.github.io/pg_timetable